KyroC/Memory-Card/README.md

-# Memory-Card
+Memory Card - The Odin Project - React

-The Odin Project React
+The main goal of this project is to use hooks or lifecycle methods as well as a lot of state.